 CANSCAIP (Canadian Society of Children’s Authors, Illustrators, and Performers) publishes a quarterly newsletter with writing and marketing tips.

-Write4Kids offers a social environment and useful inside info for those who write for children and young adults.
+Write4Kids presented by Children’s Book Insider, an excellent monthly newsletter, offers a social environment and insider resources for those who write for children and young adults.

-The NCCIL (National Center for Children’s Illustrated Literature) founded by children’s authors, illustrators and visionaries, hosts exhibitions featuring wonderful works of children’s book illustration by luminaries of children’s literature such as William Joyce, Jerry Pinkney, Robert Sabuda, and many others.
+The NCCIL (National Center for Children’s Illustrated Literature) founded by children’s authors and illustrators, hosts exhibitions featuring works of children’s book illustration by luminaries of children’s literature.

-Society of Children’s Book Writers & Illustrators (SCBWI) is a nonprofit membership organization that provides education and support for those involved in all aspects of the children’s book publishing industry, through awards, grants, programs, and events.
+Society of Children’s Book Writers & Illustrators (SCBWI) is a nonprofit membership organization that provides education and support for those involved in all aspects of the children’s book publishing industry.

 Independent Publisher Online is a monthly online trade journal for indie authors and publishers, doing their part to bring attention and recognition to exemplary indie books.
 Sponsors the annual Independent Publisher Awards (the IPPYs).
-See their Submission Guidelines to nominate your book for consideration as one of their Highlighted Titles.
+See Submission Guidelines to nominate your book.

-Check out the Literary Market Place Calendar of Book Trade & Promotional Events to find out where you can display your title and ancillary product offerings.
+The Literary Market Place Calendar of Book Trade & Promotional Events lists events where new titles and ancillary products can be displayed.